gWacey/sdk-nrf/doc/nrf/libraries/others/audio_module.rst

 #.
 Write the mandatory functions required by the function table API in `Implementation`_.
 #.
 Write any optional functions.
 #.
 Assign the function table to an instance of an audio module.
-#.
-Build with the audio module API and link together with the application.

 The audio application opens the module, configures it and connects it to other modules or the application.
 The module can then be started and you can send data to it and get the data from it.